-The course and the coursework is designed around an in-house compilation framework that we have built, named MASE.
+The course and its labs are designed around an in-house compilation framework that we have built, named MASE.

-- Practicals (total 30%) - Practical 1: includes lab 1 and 2 - Practical 2: includes lab 3 and 4 - Answer all the questions in practicals in a single '.md' file. - Higher marks would be awarded with more extensions answered/finished. - A lab oral with a GTA to show your progress on the practicals (30%). - A team project (2 people) to pick or self-propose a topic, implement and evaluate the idea on MASE (70%).
+- Practicals (total 30%) - Answer all the questions in practicals in a single markdown file. - Higher marks would be awarded with more extensions (optional tasks) answered/finished. - A lab oral with a GTA to show your progress on the practicals and check whether you have actually understood the material. - A team project (3-4 people) to self-propose a topic, implement and evaluate the an automated optimization flow (70%). - You can build on top of MASE if you think that is easier. - Or you can start your own project from scratch.